Nursing Home Abuse

 Types of Nursing Home Abuse

-Types of nursing home abuse can generally be classified in four different categories: neglect, physical abuse, sexual abuse or psychological/mental trauma.
+Nursing home abuse is generally classified into four different categories: neglect, physical abuse, sexual abuse, and psychological/mental trauma.
 Regardless of the type of abuse your loved one has experienced, you may have legal recourse.

 - Neglect: Nursing home negligence is the most common form of abuse.
-It is defined as a caretaker or medical professional who does not meet the standard of care deemed necessary or appropriate for their position.
+It is defined as a caretaker or medical professional who does not meet the standard of care deemed necessary or appropriate for the elderly patient.

-- Physical Abuse: Although the definition of physical abuse in a nursing facility varies depending on location, it is generally defined as a caretaker using excessive force that results in bodily harm, pain and suffering in the nursing home resident.
+- Physical Abuse: Although the definition of physical abuse in a nursing facility varies depending on location, it is generally defined as a caretaker using excessive force that results in bodily harm or pain and suffering in the nursing home resident.

 - Psychological or Mental Trauma: This type of abuse can happen through both verbal and nonverbal behavior.
-Any action that knowingly causes emotional anguish of a resident can be considered psychological abuse, including verbal assaults, bullying and subjecting a resident to isolation and silent treatment.
+Any action that knowingly causes emotional anguish of a resident can be considered psychological abuse, including verbal assaults, bullying, and subjecting a resident to isolation or silent treatment.

 If you suspect your elderly loved one is the victim of abuse in a nursing home, contact the nursing home abuse attorneys at Phillips Law Group today.
 We care about our elderly citizens and will fight tirelessly for the justice and compensation they deserve.
 All of our initial consultations are free, and we only get paid if you win.